soyzamudio/blog/blog/maximizing-waitlist-conversion-rates.md

 ---

 _Ready to optimize your waitlist?
-[Get started with ReferralLoop](/) and use our built-in analytics to track and improve your conversion rates.
-[Check out our documentation](/docs/api) to learn more about our features._
+[Get started with ReferralLoop](https://referralloop.dev/) and use our built-in analytics to track and improve your conversion rates.
+[Check out our features](https://referralloop.dev/) to learn more._